aleph2c/miros/doc/cellular_automata.rst

 before the n-phenomenon destroys the disorder.

 Every intuition I have had so far about rule 30 has been wrong, so I'll probably be wrong about this too.
-I need some way to measure if my prediction is correct or incorrect
+I need some way to to disprove my prediction, and I can't eye-ball repeating patterns reliably beyond 30 generations, so I will adjust the code to inform on it's own periodicity using an autocorrelation.

 +----------------------+------------+--------------------------+----------+
 | Cell Width and angle | Queue Depth| Unique Pattern Duration  | Repeats? |